PetrFila/Beauty-Salon-website-redesign/README.md

 - I couldn't make dotenv file work.
 The script reads the file .env but the credentials are wrong.

-Form validation taken from this tutorial: https://formden.com/blog/validate-contact-form-jquery
+Frontend form validation taken from this tutorial: https://formden.com/blog/validate-contact-form-jquery